yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

   head -n 5        |
 ```

-You could write the same thing with a simpel program.
+You could write the same thing with a simple program.

 The difference is that with Unix commands automatically handle larger-than-memory datasets and automatically paralelizes sorting across multiple CPU cores.

+#### The Unix Philosophy

 Programs must have the same data format to pass information to one another.
 In Unix, that interface is a file (file descriptor), an ordered sequence of bytes.